softwarefactory-project/rdopkg/HACKING.md

 Hello, dear stranger who wishes to make rdopkg better.
 This file aims to get you started hacking quickly.

-Note that certain changes related to update files must be done in rdoupdate library.

 git repo
 --------